openwallet-foundation/owl-akrida/instance-configs/webvh/README.md

 - An integration instance of a tails server: https://tails.anoncreds.vc

 ## How to get started?

+### Configuring the agents

+To deploy the agents, you will need to provide a public endpoint for the admin api interface and the didcomm inbound communication ports.

+Additionally, you need to provide a seed to the single tenant agent.
+The ed25519 keypair created by this seed will be used to witness webvh did logs.
+* The seed value `00000000000000000000000000000000` can be used for the provided webvh instance. *

+### Running a load test

 TBD, we are currently updating the AIP to version 2 in order to support additional AnonCreds registries.